ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Scheduler not available</span>

+**Update**: The job scheduler is responsive again, but we are not certain what caused the problem.
+We will keep monitoring the issue.
+<br><span class="timestamp">November 1, 16:30 PDT</span>

 **Notice**: The job scheduler, SGE, does not respond to user requests, e.g. `qstat` and `qsub`.
 No new jobs can be submitted at this time.
 The first reports on problems came in around 09:00 this morning.
 We